holehouse-lab/shephard/docs/interfaces.rst

 si_proteins
 ----------------------
 Functions associated with the ``si_protein_attributes`` module enable the reading and writing of SHEPHARD Protein files.
+While we include this for completeness, our general recommendation is to use FASTA files for protein information, and then write protein attributes out as separate protein attributes files.
+The reason for this is that this ensures easy readability of both protein sequence information and protein annotation information.

 .. autofunction:: shephard.interfaces.si_proteins.add_proteins_from_dictionary
 .. autofunction:: shephard.interfaces.si_proteins.add_proteins_from_file